mobfarm/FastPdfKit/README.md

 * Download and extract the last sample project;

-* Open your existing app XCode project, open Project menu and choose Add to Project… ⌥⌘A, then locate FastPdfKit folder inside the downloaded package and click Add ( this folder include the file MFDocumentViewController.h , libFastPDFKit.a and many other file ), be sure to check Copy items into destination group’s folder (if needed);
+* Open your existing app Xcode project, open Project menu and choose Add to Project… ⌥⌘A, then locate FastPdfKit folder inside the downloaded package and click Add ( this folder include the file MFDocumentViewController.h , libFastPDFKit.a and many other file ), be sure to check Copy items into destination group’s folder (if needed);

 * Right click on the Framework group and select Add and then Existing Framework…, then choose QuartzCore.framework from the list and press Add;